Okounkov bodies and Seshadri constants: Okounkov bodies and Seshadri constants

-is a semigroup by construction.
-We define the Okounkov body of $\w.$ with respect to $z$ and $>$ by

-Thus $\Delta(\w.)$ is an $n$-dimensional closed convex set in $\R^n$ because $\Gamma_{\w.} $ is birational as we will prove in Lemma \ref{cond(B) is enough} later.
-In general, $\Delta(\w.) $ is not bounded, in particular is not a convex body (= an $n$-dimensional compact convex set in $\R^n$), even if $\w.$ is of finite dimensional type.
-But we call it Okounkov body according to custom.

-In \cite[Lemma 2.12]{LM}, they assume that $\w.$ satisfies "condition (C)", which seems to be a little stronger condition than being birational(= Condition (B) in \cite{LM}), to show that $\Gamma_{\w.,z,>}$ generates $\Z \times \Z^n$ as a group for any $z$.
-But we can show that it is enough to assume that $\w.$ is birational:
+In \cite[Lemma 2.12]{LM}, they assume that $\w.$ satisfies ``Condition (C)'', which seems to be a slightly stronger condition than being birational(= Condition (B) in \cite{LM}), to show that $\Gamma_{\w.,z,>}$ generates $\Z \times \Z^n$ as a group for {\it any} $z$.
+But we can show that it is enough to assume $\w.$ is birational.

 \begin{lem} Let $\w.$ be a birational graded linear series associated to a line bundle $L$ on a variety $X$.
-Then $\Gamma_{\w.,z,>}$ is birational for any local coordinate system $z$ at any smooth point $p \in X$ and any monomial order $>$. \end{lem}
+Then $\Gamma_{\w.,z,>}$ is birational for any local coordinate system $z$ at any smooth point $p \in X$ and any monomial order $>$ on $\N^n$. \end{lem}